StephenEisner/ServeCoin/DESIGN.md

 # Guidelines
 Things must be effectively modularized.
-An a rapidly changing ecosystem it must be easy to stay current fixing components that become dated.
+In a rapidly changing ecosystem it must be easy to stay current fixing components that become dated.

 # Core Interaction
 1. ### Share Identifying Information
-    This information serves the purpose of self advertisement license information, picture, instagram, facebook link, license plate etc.
+    In this stage information is passed between the parties.
+This would include all relevant information to the transaction
+        - Identifing information
+            - license [D]
+            - license plate [D]
+            - some sort of proof of no criminal record
+            - pictures
+            - social media?
+            - Information stored from step 5
+        - Transaction Informaton
+            - Ride path [P]
+            - Payment offering [P]
+            - Current location [D]
+            - Payment request [D]

 2. ### Agree to Transact.